 Eraqus tries to be comforting at first, but Ven confronts him about the χ-blade, causing Eraqus to touch his scar and mutter about Xehanort never being able to “let it go.”
 We flash back in the Land of Departure, meeting a younger Eraqus with no scar.
 Younger Erqaus is here to confront an apparently permanently aged Xehanort.
 It seems they’re discussing the χ-blade, Eraqus saying that knowledge is forbidden because the χ-blade would essentially destroy the world!
 Xehanort’s response is strange.
 He discusses a “Keyblade War” that happened long ago, and how that apocalypse led to a new beginning for the universe.
 If you’re reminded of the legend Kairi’s grandmother told way, way, way back in KH1, then you’re right, they are in fact one and the same!
 What remarkable restraint on the part of the devs!
 It seems Xehanort wants to learn about the impact of the Keyblade War, saying “ruin brings about destruction,” another seeming tie back to “you must lose to gain.”
 Xehanort goes so far as to ponder what would happen if there was a second Keyblade War.

 At first, Xehanort just seems to be speaking hypothetically, but moments later he declares that a second Keyblade War should happen, as though he means to make it happen himself.
-This is definitely a unique motivation for a bad guy in a story like this, working purely for knowledge.
+This is definitely a unique motivation for a bad guy in a story like this, working purely for knowledge, and like… concrete knowledge, too, not just some vague rant about “science!” or what have you.
 Perhaps you could compare it to the Organization’s iron-fisted quest for identity in KH2, which just goes to show what kind of series Kingdom Hearts is, but this still feels unique to me.

 Eraqus refuses to let this happen, and Xehanort reminds him that Darkness is a beginning, using a line that seems to deliberately echo the debate between Sora and Ansem, Seeker of Darkness at the end of KH1.
 But Eraqus isn’t having it, hilariously calling Xehanort’s rambling “poetic excuses.”
-Then, in an action I feel tells us more about Eraqus than dire nature of the situation, Eraqus resolves to attack Xehanort on the spot!
-Xehanort coolly responds by calling on the darkness to attack Eraqus with two bolts of dark energy that scar him, and note how Eraqus is being the emotional – typically dark – contender here and Xehanort the cool – typically light – contender.
+Then, in an action I feel tells us more about Eraqus than the dire nature of the situation, Eraqus resolves to attack Xehanort on the spot!
+Xehanort coolly responds by calling on the darkness to attack Eraqus with two bolts of dark energy that scar him.
+Note how Eraqus is being the emotional – typically “dark” – contender here and Xehanort the cool – typically “light” – contender.